qruto/laravel-wave/README.md

 > ⚠️ On the event-stream connection request, server runs [Redis subscription process](https://laravel.com/docs/9.x/redis#wildcard-subscriptions), however it can't detect request disconnection to kill the subscriber until next event has been received.

-If your application will not send events frequently, use ping command to close outdated workers.
+If your server will not send events frequently, use ping command to close outdated workers.

 [Tasks scheduler](https://laravel.com/docs/9.x/scheduling#introduction) can help send ping events every minute: